Valdas21/squares-api-task/README.md

 # How to run:
 1. Debug on Visual studio to access swagger documentation (IMPORTANT sentry dsn key is needed to setup through user secrets or appsettings.json.
 Can be found in compose.yaml).
-2. Run on docker locally: docker compose up --build
+2. Run on docker locally: docker compose up --build.
+It will be availalble on http://localhost:8080/swagger/index.html